 A verbal offer of employment will be made followed by an email outlining the terms of the offer.
 All offers of employment are contingent upon verification of education and satisfactory employment references, and completion of all immigration requirements.

-Background and reference checks will be made on behalf of WCM-Q by HireRight or Employee IQ.
+Background and reference checks will be made on behalf of WCM-Q by a background screening vendor.
 Human Resources division will provide the necessary information and will coordinate this process with you.

 All non-Qataris who wish to reside and work in Qatar must obtain a valid Residency Permit (RP).
-To begin this process WCM-Q need to apply for a permanent visa for you and an official visit visa for any relocating family members (spouse and/or children).
+To begin this process WCM-Q need to apply for a permanent visa for you and family permanent visa for any relocating family members (spouse and/or children).